dogecoinfoundation/corefunds/docs/signing_notes_dogecoin_core_1_21_experimental.md

 ## Wallet Processing the Transaction

 The next step is to add the required details to the PSBT can be signed.
+For this we'll use [walletprocesspsbt](https://bitcoincore.org/en/doc/0.17.0/rpc/wallet/walletprocesspsbt/), as below:

 ```
-$ dogecoin-cli  -datadir=/data/dogecoin walletprocesspsbt cHNidP8BAFMCAAAAATgn/1a6Cd1c0ldLPyQ81gPb511OR4DU+R+8L5fPc5oWAQAAAAD/////AYAzAjsAAAAAF6kUP5EutQN3mspXxZVmYkhcTKkTMK2HAAAAAAAAAA==
+$ dogecoin-cli walletprocesspsbt cHNidP8BAFMCAAAAATgn/1a6Cd1c0ldLPyQ81gPb511OR4DU+R+8L5fPc5oWAQAAAAD/////AYAzAjsAAAAAF6kUP5EutQN3mspXxZVmYkhcTKkTMK2HAAAAAAAAAA==
 ```

-If this has worked correctly, decoding the resulting PSBT should show it includes the transaction inputs (i.e. pipe it to `| jq .inputs`).
+If the wallet has the address watched correctly, decoding the resulting PSBT will show it includes the transaction inputs (i.e. pipe it to `| jq .inputs`).

 If this is done on a wallet with an available signing key, by default it will add a signature to the PSBT too.
 The process I follow involves